 A

 The Kinoshita classification focuses on the presence or absence of residual POV (corneal epithelial stem cell niche) and directly reflects the potential for epithelial regeneration, making it superior for prognosis prediction.
-The distinction between Grade 3a and 3b (residual POV vs. complete loss) greatly influences treatment strategy.
-The Roper-Hall classification is an international 4-grade system combining the degree of corneal opacity and the extent of limbal ischemia, while the Dua classification further subdivides Roper-Hall Grade IV into three severity levels to aid in determining surgical treatment indications 1).
+The distinction between Grade 3a and 3b (residual vs. complete loss of POV) greatly influences treatment strategy.
+The Roper-Hall classification is an international 4-grade system combining the degree of corneal opacity and the extent of limbal ischemia, while the Dua classification further subdivides Roper-Hall Grade IV into three severity grades to aid in determining surgical treatment indications 1).

 The severity and healing time of alkali burns can be reduced by immediate copious irrigation.
-The time to initial irrigation significantly affects visual prognosis.
+The time from injury to initial irrigation significantly affects visual prognosis.

 Irrigation at the scene: Use a faucet directed upward or a hose, and continue for at least 20 minutes.

-Choice of irrigation solution: Tap water is hypotonic and increases water influx into the corneal stroma, so an isotonic solution (normal saline or lactated Ringer’s) is preferable.
+Choice of irrigation solution: Tap water is hypotonic and increases water influx into the corneal stroma, so an isotonic solution (normal saline or lactated Ringer’s solution) is preferable.

 Recheck pH: Recheck pH 20 minutes after irrigation, and re-irrigate if necessary.

-Removal of necrotic tissue and amniotic membrane transplantation (to reduce inflammation and promote epithelialization) are performed.
-Tenonplasty is a procedure that advances Tenon’s capsule to the limbus to restore vascular supply in cases of limbal and scleral ischemia, and is useful as an eye-preserving surgery in severe chemical trauma 2).
-The postoperative re-epithelialization rate is high, but symblepharon is the most common complication 2).
+Necrotic tissue removal and amniotic membrane transplantation (to reduce inflammation and promote epithelialization) are performed.
+Tenonplasty is a procedure that advances Tenon’s capsule to the limbus to restore vascular supply in cases of limbal and scleral ischemia, and is useful as an eye-preserving surgery in severe chemical trauma2).
+The postoperative re-epithelialization rate is high, but symblepharon is the most common complication2).

-If limbal function is preserved, the corneal and conjunctival epithelium regenerates, sometimes with resolution leaving pseudopterygium or corneal opacity.
+If limbal function is preserved, the corneoconjunctival epithelium regenerates, sometimes resolving with residual pseudopterygium or corneal opacity.
 Amniotic membrane covering may be performed to promote early epithelialization.

-In severe cases with complete loss of limbal epithelium, limbal function disappears and conjunctival epithelium invades the cornea.
+In severe cases with complete loss of limbal epithelium, limbal function is lost, and conjunctival epithelium invades the cornea.
 Persistent corneal epithelial defects may lead to corneal melting and perforation.
-The following ocular surface reconstruction procedures are required.
+In the cicatricial phase, the following ocular surface reconstruction procedures are considered.

-Keratoplasty (KEP): Performed for persistent corneal epithelial defects
+Keratoplasty for epithelialization (KEP): Performed for persistent corneal epithelial defects

-Corneal limbal transplantation (auto/allograft): Replenishment of limbal stem cells
+Corneal limbal transplantation (auto/allograft): Replacement of limbal stem cells

 Cultured epithelial cell sheet transplantation: Using autologous or allogeneic cultured epithelial cells

-Corneal transplantation (lamellar or penetrating): In cases of perforation due to persistent epithelial defect
+Corneal transplantation (lamellar or penetrating): In cases of perforation due to persistent epithelial defects

 Chronic phase (persistent epithelial defect for more than 1 month after injury):

-If corneal opacity remains in the cicatricial stage, superficial or full-thickness corneal transplantation is performed when the opacity is limited to the central area and the POV is partially preserved.
-If the POV has completely disappeared and the corneal surface is covered by conjunctival tissue, the ocular surface is reconstructed with KEP, limbal transplantation, and amniotic membrane transplantation before corneal transplantation.
-To avoid endothelial rejection, DALK (deep anterior lamellar keratoplasty) is recommended whenever possible.
+If corneal opacity remains in the cicatricial stage, superficial or full-thickness corneal transplantation is performed if the opacity is limited to the central area and some POV is preserved.
+If POV is completely lost and the corneal surface is covered by conjunctival tissue, corneal transplantation is performed after reconstructing the ocular surface with KEP, limbal transplantation, or amniotic membrane transplantation.
+To avoid endothelial rejection, DALK (deep anterior lamellar keratoplasty) may be selected in some cases.

-For bilateral severe chemical trauma, a one-stage surgery using femtosecond laser-assisted large-diameter lamellar keratolimbal transplantation, which simultaneously transplants limbal stem cells and corneal stroma, has been reported, achieving good visual improvement 3).
+For bilateral severe chemical trauma, a one-stage procedure using femtosecond laser-assisted large-diameter lamellar keratolimbal transplantation for simultaneous transplantation of limbal stem cells and corneal stroma has been reported, achieving good visual improvement3).

 QHow long should eye irrigation be performed?